imchocomint/Hyprbian/README.md

 - hyprgraphics
 - hyprwayland-scanner
 - xdg-desktop-portal-hyprland

 as well as their libraries (except the last one).
 You need a way to install them (hint: Their official GitHub repository).
 Or if you've been with PikaOS' repository, just install all of them.

 You also need tomlplusplus and its development libraries.

 For libraries, use this to install: ` sudo apt install lib<softwarename>-deb `.
 Replace <softwarename> with what you need.

+Or just use pacstall lmao.
+I do not trust pacstall so much when it comes to this.

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default